reecen96/Riff-Raffle-Solana-NFT/README-OPERATIONS.md

 Note: None of these attributes can be changed after a raffle has been created.
 - A raffle can use SOL or any SPL token for buying tickets.
 - The max number of tickets available per raffle defaults to 5000.
 It can be customized by using the `--max-entrants` flag as seen below.
 - The price of a ticket in the given SPL token or SOL can be specified.
+Make sure to match the decimals of the token in all occurances.

 1. Create raffle